SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

   Default: `AUTO`.

 **anonymousGroupPrefix**
-When the binding has no `group` property, an anonymous, auto-delete queue is bound to the destination exchange.
+When the binding has no `group` setting, an anonymous, auto-delete queue is bound to the destination exchange.
 The default naming stragegy for such queues results in a queue named `anonymous.<base64 representation of a UUID>`.
 Set this property to change the prefix to something other than the default.